wilsonism/geo200/syllabus.md

 ## IV.
 Required Texts

-There is no required text for this course.
-Assigned weekly readings will be made available via Canvas.
+There is no required textbook for this course.
+Assigned weekly readings will either be made available via Canvas, or students will be asked to locate the reading using library services.

 ## V. Assignments, Activities, and Grading